shakna-israel/multilua/README.md

 # multilua

-A Lua 5.3 library for accessing the C-API.
+A Lua 5.3 library for accessing Lua's C-API.

 ---